brugr9/UEPluginIntegrationTool/README.md

 * Publish-Subscribe aka PUB/SUB Pattern
 * TCP and INPROC
 * PUB-Socket Actor and SUB-Socket Actor with Blueprint callable function nodes to
-  * Open or close the socket; events on open or on closed and on errors
+  * Open or close the socket; events on open or on closed and on error
-  * Bind an endpoint or connect to an endpoint; events on bound or on connected and on errors
+  * Bind an endpoint or connect to an endpoint; events on bound or on connected and on error
 * Publisher Actor-Component with Blueprint callable function node to publish messages with a specified topic;<br>event on message published
 * Subscriber Actor-Component with Blueprint callable function nodes to subscribe or unsubscribe a topic;<br>event on subscribed or on unsubscribed a topic and on received a message
 * Demo Map and Blueprints